jdegraaf3/CSE15L-Lab4/index.md

 ```

 ## grep pattern$ filename
-This command prints every line that contains the pattern at the end of the line.
+"$" means end of line/last in linux, so this command prints every line that contains the pattern at the end of the line.
 This command could be useful if you are looking for certain properties within a file, say if it is code, you could find all the lines that are statements in java with "grep ;$ filename".

 Example 1:
 ```